balunist/mbp_docs2/source/usage/advanced/linked.rst

     This can be corrected in one of three ways.

     - Break the one or more links in the model MBP is being run on then rerun MBP (the easiest)
-    - or Derive a shadow model then run MBP on that derived model  See :ref:`derived-label` for details.
+    - or Derive a shadow model then run MBP on that derived model  See :ref:`Creating derived model <derived-label>` for details.
     - or In the assembly or component being linked to, name all component and do NOT use Fusion's automatically created component names, i.e. Component**XX**.
 Instead provide your own unique names.